jeffknupp/blog/content/2013-08-16-open-sourcing-a-python-project-the-right-way.md

 *Continuous Integration* refers to the process of continuously integrating all changes for a project (rather than periodic bulk updates).
-For our purposes, it means that *each time we push a commit to GitHub, our tests our run to tell us if the commit broke something.*
-As you can imagine, this is an incredibly valuable practice.
+For our purposes, it means that *each time we push a commit to GitHub our tests run, telling us if the commit broke something.* As you can imagine, this is an incredibly valuable practice.
 There's no more "forgetting to run the tests" before committing/pushing.
 If you push a commit that breaks the tests, you'll get an email telling you so.

 [TravisCI](http://www.travis-ci.org) is a service that makes continuous integration for GitHub projects embarrassingly easy.
 Head over there and create